eslint/rfcs/designs/2025-rule-languages/README.md

 };
 ```

 The `languages` array will contain strings that identify the specific language plugins the rule is designed to work with.
 Each string follows the standardized format `"plugin/language"` to uniquely identify the language plugin.
+Special syntax:

-To specify that a rule works with any language in a plugin, the format of `"plugin/*"` is used.
+- To specify that a rule works with any language in a plugin, the format of `"plugin/*"` is used.
+- To specify that a rule works for any language, `"*"` is used.

 For backward compatibility, if `languages` is not specified, the rule will be assumed to work with all languages.
+(Effectively, the same as `languages: ["*"]`).

 For rules meant to work only with JavaScript, the `"js/js"` string is used.
 In the short-term, we'll need to special case this to match `"@/js"`, which is how the JavaScript language is defined right now.
 In the long-term, once `@eslint/js` fully contains the language, we can remove the check.